unterberg-dev/react-classmate/README.md

 ### Typescript: Separate base props and variants with a second type parameter

-As seen above we pass `AlertProps` also to the variants, which causes loose types.
-If you want to separate the base props from the variants, you can pass a second type to the `variants` function to only make the props from there available in the variants.
+As seen above, we also pass `AlertProps` to the variants, which can cause loose types.
+If you want to separate the base props from the variants, you can pass a second type to the `variants` function so that only those props are available in the variants.

 ```tsx
 interface AlertProps {